 DIRECTORS AND KEY MANAGERIAL PERSONNEL

 Shri R.C.
-Periwal was reappointed as Independent Director of the Company fora period of five years by the Members at the ensuing AGM of the Company.
+Periwal was reappointed as Independent Director of the Company for a periodof three years by the Members at the AGM held on 19th September 2019.

 CORPORATE SOCIAL RESPONSIBILITY